jrochafonso/jrochafonso/readme.md

-hi 👽 i’m a graduated jazz musician who is studying to become a developer
+hi 👽 i’m a graduated jazz musician who's also becoming a developer
-👾 i'm currently learning sql, node.js, react.js, javascript, css, html and c 🤖 feel free to listen to my music https://linktr.ee/musicadojoao
+👾 i've learned c, javascript, react.js, next.js, node.js, redux, css, html and sql
+🤖 also, feel free to listen to my music https://linktr.ee/musicadojoao

 <!---
 jrochafonso/jrochafonso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.